pauldmccarthy/win-pytreat/getting_started/02_text_io.md

 print('{:.3f} = {} + {:.3f}'.format(a + b, a, b))
 print('{total:.3f} = {a} + {b:.3f}'.format(a=a, b=b, total=a+b))
 ```
-Note that the variable `:` delimiter separates the variable identifies on the left from the formatting rules on the right.
+Note that the variable `:` delimiter separates the variable identifiers on the left from the formatting rules on the right.

 Finally the new, fancy formatted string literals (only available in python 3.6+).
 This new format is very similar to the recommended style, except that all placeholders are automatically evaluated in the local environment at the time the template is defined.